-This is the process of evaluating any potential threat to your business.
-This can be financial, personal, legal, and even public opinion.
+The BIA is the process of evaluating any potential threat to your business.
+This can be financial, personal, legal and even public opinion.
 It covers the exact impact that these factors will have, and the method that you should follow to fix it.
-There are a few templates you can find online to fill out.
-They will have a basic overview of how your analysis should look.
+One of the most important “in case of emergency” practices is how your system backs up critical data.

 You want to make sure your data is always up to date.
 Having irrelevant information can cost you and not be helpful for the issue at hand.
 It’s a good idea to use management applications to remind you of updates.

-In terms of consistency, you should update at least once every quarter.
+In terms of consistency, you should update across the board at least once every quarter.
 Be Structured, a managed service provider in Los Angeles, recommends updates closer to monthly or every 45 days .
-If you have to store client’s information on a regular basis or, just if you’re just a worry wart, you can update more often.
-Maybe monthly or biweekly if it will make you feel better.
-Regardless of what you do, make sure you make a habit of it.
+If you have to store client’s information on a regular basis or if you stay up all night worrying about your network, then you can update more often.
+Maybe monthly or biweekly updates will make you sleep better.
+Regardless of what you do, make sure you and your IT department make a habit of the backup process.

-You should never assume that someone is going to always be there to take care of things for you.
-At the end of the day, you could be just as responsible as anyone else with data loss.
-Remember our coffee mishap example from the beginning?
+You should never assume that someone or some backup system is going to always be there to take care of things for you.
+At the end of the day, each member of the workforce could be just as responsible as anyone else with data loss.

-If your business resides in or around Los Angeles, your IT tech support team should outline a disaster recovery plan should always include making backups upon backups of your important documents.
+If your business resides in or around Los Angeles, your IT tech support team should outline a disaster recovery plan that always includes making backups upon backups of your important documents.
 Make sure your team and even your clients are doing the same.

 Whether your business pays to have an experienced IT department in-house or prefers to offload the data duty to an IT support company that offers network security, any company needs a contingency plan in case of emergency.
 So when it comes to information technology, operations, and human resources, who can help employees with back up, and get remote workers up and going.

 They should have a list of contact information for important personnel and be given all the outside help that they need so they can work effectively from the inside and go straight to you when there is an issue.
 It’s always a plus to have an extra set of technical eyeballs.

 During the creation of your BIA, you will need to know where your priorities lie.
 It’s hard to keep up with everything and if you try to pour your recovery efforts into data that has no prevalence it takes away from the stuff that needs more attention to protect.